Data4Democracy/smtk/README.md

 This project aims to use the most current version of python 3.6.
 Back porting to previous versions is a secondary concern and not guaranteed.

 ## Background:
-SMTK grew out research projects being done at [Data for Democracy](https://github.com/Data4Democracy).
+SMTK grew out online community research we are doing at [Data for Democracy](https://github.com/Data4Democracy).
 Some early inspiration came from [collect-social](https://github.com/Data4Democracy/collect-social), [discursive](https://github.com/Data4Democracy/discursive) and [twitter-framework](https://github.com/bstarling/twitter-framework).
-Thanks to all the early contributors to these projects, much of the code and functionality found here was directly inspired by lessons learned during previous work.
+Thanks to all the early contributors to these projects, much of the code and functionality found here was directly inspired these early projects.

 ## Roadmap:
 * Twitter
 * Facebook
 * Disqus
 * Youtube
-* Command line interface
+* Create ready to go setup/configuration

-* Create a sane default setup/configuration to save data using the `on_*` events.
+Interesting in contributing?
+Please join us in #assemble and checkout our [contributors guide](./CONTRIBUTING.md) and join us in our slack channel [#assemble](https://datafordemocracy.slack.com/messages/assemble/)

 #### Using 4chan API